I've been gold prospecting for 11 years, mainly in the Bradshaw Mountains in Yavapai County, Arizona, where I found over 8 grams of placer.

 I think that this gives the first time amateur prospector information that will prove important on a first outing with a gold prospecting club.
 You can obtain this level of info just by talking to the other club members, but that can be hard since you have not already made friends.
 After a couple outings you will have made friends and shared information.
 Usually there is a club leader who is also a valuable source of information.
 From then on, you will be amazed at what you learn!

 May all your club claims be rich with gold!

-- Not So Common Places I Have Found Gold, A Hub for the Curious Prospector
+- Not So Common Places I Have Found Gold, An Article for the Curious Prospector

 Placer gold hunters usually follow the age old gold prospecting rules by digging in waterways.
 Here, I share places that have yielded me gold that may not be so well known.
 Enjoy and good hunting!!

 - A Treasure of Free Homemade Gold Prospecting Equipment Plans and Commentary

 Think the cost of gold prospecting equipment is a bit pricey?
 Here is a site with a world of plans for making your own, FREE.
 Reference all kinds of thing you can build for your next trip to the claim.
 May all your nuggets be gold.

 - The Complete Guide to Gold Detecting Machines - Kellyco Metal Detectors

 Don, who lives in Arizona, has been gold detecting for more than 12 years.
 The purpose of this guide is to help you figure out which gold detector you should buy based on your prospecting area, the type of gold you want to find and your budget.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.